joelkbennett/joelkbennett.github.io/about.md

 As a Graphic Designer working for both print and web, I bring a wealth of experience to front-end design, encompassing grid theory and layout design, typography and color.
 I have well over 10 years of experience with Adobe Photoshop, Illustrator and InDesign.

+Oh, by the way, I'm currently a Front-End Developer at The Coup Company, where we work for clients such as CBC, Telus, Telus Fund, VIFF, Canada Games, Wattpad, The Radcliffe Foundation, and more!

 Get in touch at <a mailto='joelkbennett@gmail.com'>joelkbennett@gmail.com</a>.
 Find me at <a href='https://github.com/joelkbennett'>github</a>, on <a href='https://twitter.com/j0benk0'>twitter</a> and on <a href='https://www.flickr.com/photos/126310476@N02/'>flickr</a>.